 Having the scheduling option in hand will allow you to plan a creative social media promotion that would run automatically on Twitter during these special days, while you will be focusing on crunching sales numbers.

-Now that we are on the same page about how crucial twitter scheduling is in making your social media performance better let's discuss how you can schedule tweets.
+Now that we are on the same page about how crucial Twitter scheduling is in making your social media performance better, let’s discuss how to schedule tweets.

-Twitter also has its native scheduler, which gives Twitter ads users the limited capabilities of scheduling and managing their tweets.
+Twitter also has its native scheduler, which gives Twitter users the capability of scheduling and managing their tweets efficiently.

 Let’s break down the step-by-step process of scheduling tweets using the Twitter scheduler.

-Now, schedule your tweet using the calendar, asking you to choose publishing time and date - you can select a date up to a year in advance.
-Fill it and then click on the "Schedule" button.
+Step 3: Now, schedule your tweet using the calendar at the bottom, asking you to choose publishing time and date – you can select a date up to a year in advance.
+Fill and confirm it, and then click on the “Schedule” button.

 The Twitter native scheduler is an excellent tool for individuals and solopreneurs looking to automate their single account tweets.